Linacre Ladies that Lift (Linacre Weightlifting Society Women’s Section)

 What lifting with us is like. . .

-Linacre Ladies that Lift – students, Fellows and staff, and their spouses and partners – train in the Linacre gym between 19.15 and 22.15 every Wednesday of the year except for Christmas Day and New Year’s Day.
-We also train most Saturday mornings from 09.00 to 12.00, and if there are free places we welcome women from the wider University (students, staff and academics) to the Saturday session.
-Our members identify as women, or have a complex gender identity which includes ‘woman’.
+Linacre Ladies that Lift – students, Fellows and staff, and their spouses and partners – train in the Linacre gym between 19.15 and 22.30 every Wednesday of the year except for Christmas Day and New Year’s Day.
+We also train most Saturday mornings from 09.30 to 12.30, and if there are free places we welcome women from the wider University (students, staff and academics) to the Saturday session.
+We welcome all women, cis and trans, as well as people who have a complex gender identity which includes ‘woman’.
 Practically we welcome people who are comfortable joining a women's club and are happy to be addressed as 'ladies' in our emails.
-We are a varied group of all ages and abilities who benefit from excellent structured coaching.
+We are a varied group of all ages and abilities/disabilities who benefit from excellent structured coaching.
 Some of us compete in other University sports (e.g. rowing, athletics); some of us compete in powerlifting events regionally and nationally; some of us train for general fitness and confidence.
-Women wishing to join us can email firstname.lastname@example.org with their goals, any experience of lifting (including maximum weights), and any disabilities.
-You will receive an email telling you how to sign up for the next available session.
+Women wishing to join us can email email@example.com with their goals, any experience of lifting (including maximum weights), and any disabilities or relevant injuries.
+You will receive an email reply telling you how to sign up for the next available session.

-Thanks to the Common Room budget grant and two generous donations, forty-five Linacre women and twenty-five University women from outside Linacre have trained with the club so far this year.
+Thanks to the Common Room budget grant and two generous donations, forty-five Linacre women and twenty-five University women from outside Linacre trained with the club last academic year.

-We are at capacity most weeks now, in and out of term, at our two training sessions.
+We are often at our capacity of fifteen women, in and out of term, at our two training sessions.
 Because it is not practical for more than fifteen women to train at one time, and because of the increasing popularity of the club, we have a weekly sign-up system, with priority for Linacre women.

 Information about joining…